 The expansion of PeachNet and the assurance of 100 Mbps for all schools required further investments to ensure that the increased bandwidth could be fully leveraged in Georgia classrooms, meeting Recommendation 2.
-To help alleviate some of this burden, in early 2014 the GaDOE administered an initial, bond-funded \$7 million grant program to school districts for equipment that would connect the LEA's central office to the PeachNet backbone (e.g., firewalls and filtering).
+To help alleviate some of this burden, in early 2014 GaDOE administered an initial, bond-funded \$7 million grant program to school districts for equipment that would connect the LEA's central office to the PeachNet backbone (e.g., firewalls and filtering).
 All LEAs that applied for funding received a tiered allocation based upon the amount of bandwidth expected to be received through the K-12 Network.
 While the initial grant assisted LEAs in connecting to PeachNet, significant network infrastructure gaps remained at the district, school, and classroom levels.
-To address those needs, Governor Deal proposed and the General Assembly approved a \$37 million appropriation in the Amended Fiscal Year (AFY) 2014 budget.
-These funds created a partnership between three state agencies: GaDOE, the Governor's Office of Student Achievement (GOSA), and the OneGeorgia Authority. \$14 million in bond funds were appropriated to the GaDOE, and \$22.5 million in general funds were appropriated to the OneGeorgia Authority, which were to be administered by GOSA.
-In spring 2014, the Connections for Classrooms Grant Program, housed at GOSA, was formed to oversee the competitive grant process and administer the program.
+To address those needs, Governor Deal proposed, and the General Assembly approved, a \$37 million appropriation in the Amended Fiscal Year (AFY) 2014 budget.
+These funds created a partnership between three state agencies: GaDOE, the Governor's Office of Student Achievement (GOSA), and the OneGeorgia Authority.
+Fourteen million (\$14 million) in bond funds were appropriated to GaDOE, and \$22.5 million in general funds were appropriated to the OneGeorgia Authority for GOSA to administer.
+In the spring 2014, the Connections for Classrooms Grant Program, housed at GOSA, was formed to oversee the competitive grant process and administer the program.